 About ASAP Evaluation

 ASAP has been rigorously evaluated and is committed to continuous improvement through the use of data.
 ASAP evaluation includes ongoing internal analysis by CUNY utilizing a quasi-experimental constructed comparison group design, a five-year experimental design random assignment study led by MDRC, and cost-benefit analysis led by Professor Henry Levin and the Center for Benefit-Cost Studies in Education (CBCSE) at Teachers College.
-There have been six ASAP cohorts totaling 4,594 students admitted across all participating community colleges, with the first cohort entering in Fall 2007 and the sixth in Fall 2012.
+There have been seven ASAP cohorts totaling 6,428 students admitted across six participating CUNY community colleges, with the first cohort entering in fall 2007 and the seventh in fall 2013.